zacfromaustinpowder/Ab4d.SharpEngine.Samples/README.md

 The latest version of branches that start with "version/" may not compile with the latest published NuGet package and require the latest development version of the engine.
 If you need a feature from that branch, you can contact support to get the pre-release version.

+When using `dotnet build` command and you get an error message that you do not understand, it is possible to get additional error details by adding the following parameters: `-v diag /p:WarningLevel=4 --tl:off`.

-Some Intel graphics cards may not work with shared texture in WPF's SharpEngineSceneView control (writable bitmap is used instead, but this is slower).
+Some Intel graphics cards may not work with shared texture in WPF's SharpEngineSceneView control (WritableBitmap is used instead, but this is slower).

 To enable Vulkan validation, install the Vulkan SDK from: https://vulkan.lunarg.com/ When Vulkan validation is installed and enabled by the SharpEngine (EnableStandardValidation is set to true when creating the engine),